zeek/zeek-agent-framework/README.md

 # Credits

-This Zeek framework is based on an earlier implementation by [Steffan Haas](https://github.com/iBigQ), with additonal work contributed by [Corelight](https://www.corelight.com).
+This Zeek framework is based on an earlier implementation by [Steffan Haas](https://github.com/iBigQ), with additional work contributed by [Corelight](https://www.corelight.com).